-Risk performance continued Page Treasury and capital risk - Capital: The risk that the Barclays Bank Group has an insufficient level or composition of capital to support its normal business activities and to meet its regulatory capital requirements under normal operating environments and stressed conditions (both actual and as defined for internal planning or regulatory testing purposes).
-This also includes the risk from the Barclays Bank Group's pension plans.
-Capital risk overview 85 Foreign exchange risk (audited) 86 Pension risk review 87 Treasury and capital risk - Interest rate risk in the banking book: The risk that the Barclays Bank Group is exposed to capital or income volatility because of a mismatch between the interest rate exposures of its (non-traded) assets and liabilities.
-Interest rate risk in the banking book overview and summary of performance 89 Net interest income sensitivity 89 • Analysis of equity sensitivity 90 • Volatility of the fair value through other comprehensive income (FVOCI) portfolio in the liquidity pool 90 Operational risk: The risk of loss to the Barclays Bank Group from inadequate or failed processes or systems, human factors or due to • Operational risk overview and summary of performance 91 external events (for example fraud) where the root cause is not due to credit or market risks. $ \\$ • Operational risk profile 91 Model risk: The potential for adverse consequences from decisions based on incorrect or misused model outputs and reports. • Model risk overview and summary of performance 93 Conduct risk: The risk of poor outcomes for, or harm to, customers, clients and markets, arising from the delivery of the Barclays Bank Group's products and services. • Conduct risk overview and summary of performance 93 Reputation risk: The risk that an action, transaction, investment, event, decision, or business relationship will reduce trust in the Barclays Bank Group's integrity and/or competence. • Reputation risk overview and summary of performance 93 Legal risk: The risk of loss or imposition of penalties, damages or fines from the failure of the Barclays Bank Group to meet its legal obligations including regulatory or contractual requirements. • Legal risk overview and summary of performance 94 Supervision and regulation The Barclays Bank Group's operations, including its overseas offices, subsidiaries and associates, are subject to a significant body of rules and regulations. • Supervision of the Barclays Bank Group 95
+Risk performance continued Treasury and capital risk - Capital: The risk that the Barclays Bank Group has an insufficient level or composition of capital to support its normal business activities and to meet its regulatory capital requirements under normal operating environments and stressed conditions (both actual and as defined for internal planning or regulatory testing purposes).
+This also includes the risk from the Barclays Bank Group's pension plans. • Capital risk overview 111 Treasury and capital risk - Interest rate risk in the banking book: The risk that the Barclays Bank Group is exposed to capital or • Interest rate risk in the banking book overview and summary of performance 115 income volatility because of a mismatch between the interest rate exposures of its (non-traded) assets and liabilities. • Net interest income sensitivity 115 • Analysis of equity sensitivity 116 • Volatility of the fair value through other comprehensive income (FVOCI) portfolio in the liquidity pool 116 Operational risk: The risk of loss to the Barclays Bank Group from inadequate or failed processes or systems, human factors or due to • Operational risk overview and summary of performance 117 external events (for example fraud) where the root cause is not due to credit or market risks. $ \\$ • Operational risk profile 117 Model risk: The potential for adverse consequences from decisions based on incorrect or misused model outputs and reports. • Model risk overview and summary of performance 119 Conduct risk: The risk of poor outcomes for, or harm to, customers, clients and markets, arising from the delivery of the Barclays Bank Group's products and services. • Conduct risk overview and summary of performance 119 Reputation risk: The risk that an action, transaction, investment, event, decision, or business relationship will reduce trust in the Barclays Bank Group's integrity and/or competence. • Reputation risk overview and summary of performance 119 Legal risk: The risk of loss or imposition of penalties, damages or fines from the failure of the Barclays Bank Group to meet its legal obligations including regulatory or contractual requirements. • Legal risk overview and summary of performance 120 Supervision and regulation The Barclays Bank Group's operations, including its overseas offices, subsidiaries and associates, are subject to a significant body of rules and regulations. • Supervision of the Barclays Bank Group 121